bridgingmentalhealth/bridgingmentalhealth.github.com/Talk Schedule.md

   **What is Computational Psychiatry?**
 - 17 Jun:  Tim Dalgleish *(University of Cambridge)*
   **Transdiagnositc Approaches to Mental Health - Progress and Challenges**

+# Flyer
+We welcome distribution of flyers in your departments and colleges around Cambridge.
+PRINTABLE PDF